Information for Veterans

 Yellow Ribbon Program

-Will pay up to an additional $16,000 ($8,000 each maximum from the VA and Marian University) beyond the $23,671.94 to students who exceed this tuition amount and are eligible for Yellow Ribbon.
+Marian is pleased to support eligible students with yellow ribbon funding.
+This program will pay up to an additional $16,000 ($8,000 each maximum from the VA and Marian University) beyond the $27,120.05 to students whose tuition exceeds this VA fall 2023 to summer 2024 school year maximum.

-To receive benefits under the Yellow Ribbon Program, you must:
+To be eligible for Yellow Ribbon Program, you must:

-- Be 100 percent eligible for the maximum benefit rate under the Post-9/11 GI Bill.
+- Be 100% eligible for the maximum benefit rate under the Post-9/11 GI Bill chapter 33.